-First thing you will want to do is add your worm castings to the porous bag of your choosing and tie the end of the bag.
+The first thing you will want to do is add your worm castings to the porous bag of your choice and tie the end of the bag.
 Place the bag of castings in your container of water and let it steep overnight.
 In the morning the water should be light brown and that water is your worm tea!
-After the bag of castings is ‘spent’, you can add it to a potted plant or to your garden because it has finished its tea making job.
+After the bag of castings is ‘spent’, you can add it to a potted plant or to your garden because it has finished its tea-making job.
 Ultimately, to make a batch of basic compost tea with worm castings, all you really need to do is soak some vermicompost overnight in water.

 And that is it!
 Now you know how easy it is to make worm tea.
 It is just one of many great benefits to having your own little worm farm.
 Your plants will especially thank you!

 I bought my third bin, the Hungry Bin Flow-Through Worm Farm, simply to make my life a bit easier.
 The full layers of my Can-O-Worms were getting too heavy for me to lift, now that I am alone, and I had to wait for a strong guy to come along.
 Asking a guy to help me with my worms wasn’t a question I wanted to ask just anyone.
 Ha!

 With the Hungry Bin, I never have to lift anything!
 I just put the food on the top and take the castings out of the bottom!
 It’s really flow-through!
 You can find it at Uncle Jim’s, in the outdoor composters section.

 I now have both of these worm habitats in my garage and I have plenty of room for a ton of worms.
 They seem quite content to eat my garbage and garbage from my neighbors too!